 Quality rest is needed for the technicians to perform safe operations.
 Ulstein's designs provide secure access for the service personnel to offshore wind installations and ensure safe operations and comfortable accommodation for the onboard personnel.

-The CSOVs for Acta Marine have a hybrid power solution, with green methanol intended as the main source of energy.
+The CSOVs for Acta Marine have a hybrid power solution, with green methanol intended as the primary source of energy.
 The Dual-Fuel engines are supported by a battery package, integrated into the vessel in such a way as to allow the most fuel-efficient modes of operation, reduced maintenance costs and reduced emissions.

 Ulstein offshore wind service vessel designs

 The SX216 vessel has a length of 89,9m, a beam of 19,2m and accommodates up to 135 POB.
-It has a walk-to-work (W2W) motion compensated gangway for safe personnel transfer to the turbines, a 3D-motion-compensated crane for cargo transfer and it can carry a daughter craft for in-farm transfers.
+It has a walk-to-work (W2W) motion-compensated gangway for safe personnel transfer to the turbines, a 3D-motion-compensated crane for cargo transfer, and it can carry a daughter craft for in-farm transfers.

 Ulstein has previously developed and built two CSOVs for the Netherlands-based shipowner.
 The new vessels will be constructed at Tersan Shipyard.